Kadhal Samrajyam: Soundtrack

-The soundtrack, which was released on 19 July 2002, features 8 songs composed by Yuvan Shankar Raja with lyrics written by director Agathiyan himself.
+The soundtrack was composed by Yuvan Shankar Raja with lyrics written by director Agathiyan himself.
+"Kalloori Paadam" is adapted from Yuvan's own tune "Sayantram Cheruvayindo" which he composed for the Telugu film Seshu.
 Vignesh Ram of Nilacharal wrote that "This album has a variety with melodious songs, peppy numbers, folk and theme music to satisfy people of all age group and tastes".